 - Vowed to never spend a lot of money on wine before tasting it

-- Benchmarked our own personal tastes to the consistent palate of Robert Parker without adopting his personal taste
+- Benchmarked our own personal tastes with Parker’s consistent palate without adopting his personal taste

 - Stood firm on presenting excellent wine in excellent glassware at the right temperature